 It is commonly used for patients over 40 who don’t qualify for either LASIK or PRK laser eye surgery but are not willing to continue using glasses or use contact lenses.
 It can also can correct myopia (nearsightedness) but it is not normally recommended when LASIK surgery or Phakic intraocular lens (IOL) can be used.

 The procedure involves removing the eye’s natural lens and replacing it with an artificial intraocular lens.
 As well as removing the need to continue wearing glasses or use contact lenses, the new artificial intraocular lens will also mean that the patient will not suffer from cataracts in the future as a cataract cannot form on an artificial lens.

 Cataract surgery involves the same procedure as the refractive lens surgery described above, except that the lens that is removed is not clear but cloudy due to existence of cataracts.
 Patients have the same choice of monofocal, multifocal or trifocal lenses (see lens types below) giving them the option to also remove the need for reading glasses as well as correcting their cataracts.

 This type of lens surgery involves implanting contact lenses rather than removing and replacing the natural lens which occurs in lens replacement surgery.
 This new phakic intraocular lens is placed on top of the natural lens and behind the iris (the exact positioning will depend on the lens chosen).
 As the natural lens is not removed this procedure can be reversed at a later date.

-There are three types of intraocular lens which can be can be used as replacements for your eyes’ natural lens and the choice you are offered will depend on your eye condition and what is available at the clinic you select:
+There are three types of intraocular lenses which can be can be used as replacements for your eye’s natural lens.
+The choice you are offered will depend on your eye condition and what is available at the clinic you select:

 - Monofocal Lenses: Monofocal lenses will normally only fix issues with distance vision and are used for patients who don’t mind continuing to use glasses for specific tasks such as reading.